bernardjoseph/mdast-util-citekey/readme.md

-import {fromMarkdown} from 'mdast-util-from-markdown' import {toMarkdown} from 'mdast-util-to-markdown' import {citekey} from 'micromark-extension-citekey' import {citekeyFromMarkdown, citekeyToMarkdown} from 'mdast-util-citekey'
+import {fromMarkdown} from 'mdast-util-from-markdown' import {toMarkdown} from 'mdast-util-to-markdown' import {citekey} from 'micromark-extension-citekey' import {citekeyFromMarkdown, citekeyToMarkdown} from '@bernardjoseph/mdast-util-citekey'

 const doc = 'See @wadler1989, sec.
 1.3, and @{hughes1990.}, pp. 4.'